 Note: only IUAs containing estuaries have values for nursery, sustainable fishing and property components.

-A short summary of the observed impacts under each scenario is given below.
+A short summary of the scenario outcomes is given below.

 Figure 4-1 The nodes and significant water resources for the Upper Breede Tributaries, Breede Working Tributaries and Middle Breede Renosterveld IUAs